-Description The subject property comprises a first floor flat within a four storey traditional tenement block.
-Accommodation First Floor: Halll, Kitchen, Living Room, 3 Bedrooms and Bathroom Gross internal floor area (m2) 114 or thereby Neighbourhood and location The subjects are located directly to the south west of Edinburgh city centre.
-Surrounding properties are broadly similar in terms of age, style and type.
+Description The subject property comprises a first floor flat within a 4 storey traditional tenement block.
+Accommodation Hall, Livingroom with Kitchen off, 2 Bedrooms and Shower Room Gross internal floor area (m2) 64 or thereby Neighbourhood and location The subjects are located directly to the west of Edinburgh city centre.
+Surrounding properties vary in terms of age, style and type.
 Local facilities and amenities can be found within fairly easy reach.
-Age circa 1900 Weather Dry and clear Chimney stacks Visually inspected with the aid of binoculars where appropriate.
+There is student accommodation within the vicinity.
+Age circa 1900 Weather Dry and overcast Chimney stacks Visually inspected with the aid of binoculars where appropriate.
 Chimney stacks are a mix of solid stone and rendered masonry construction.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
-If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
+If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe

-Roofing including roof space The roof is of pitched design overlaid with slates with some flat sections presumably overlaid with felt or similar.
+Roofing including roof space and reasonable to do so.
+The roof is of pitched design overlaid with slates with a flat section to the rear.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Gutters and downpipes are of cast iron construction assumed discharging into the mains drainage system.
+Gutters and downpipes where seen are of cast iron construction discharging into the mains drainage system.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
 Main walls are of traditional solid stone construction pointed externally.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
-Doors and windows were not forced open. · Windows throughout are predominantly of timber framed double glazed type.
-There is a timber frame single glazed window located within the cupboard.
+Doors and windows were not forced open.
+Windows throughout are of upvc double glazed type.
 The access door is of timber construction.
 External decorations NOT APPLICABLE Conservatories / porches NOT APPLICABLE Communal areas Circulation areas visually inspected.
 Common entrance, stair and landing with secure entry phone system.
 Garages and permanent outbuildings NOT APPLICABLE Outside areas and boundaries Visually inspected.
 The subjects benefit from communal garden ground to the rear.
-Boundaries are predominately of solid stone.
+Boundaries are of solid stone and cast iron railings with some retaining walls noted.
+There is a mature tree within the garden ground to the rear.